Jyoti-Yadav26/IMS-microservices-platform/README.md

 hand-duplicated rather than shared via a common library, trading a bit of manual synchronization for true independent deployability of the two services.

+## Bugs found and fixed through load testing

+This system was stress-tested under concurrency and failure conditions, not just demoed happy-path.
+Two real issues surfaced during testing, and both were fixed and re-verified with controlled experiments rather than assumed fixed:

+**1. Idempotency race condition (`inventory-service`)** Firing 10 concurrent requests with the same idempotency key revealed that all 10 could pass the "does this key already exist?" check before any of them had committed — a classic check-then-act race.
+One request won and inserted successfully; the other 9 hit an unhandled database unique-constraint violation (Postgres `23505`) and returned a raw `500` instead of a clean replayed result.

+Fixed by catching the constraint violation specifically, re-querying the reservation table, and returning the winning request's result — with a short bounded retry to cover the edge case where the winner's transaction hasn't committed yet.
+Verified with 3 separate concurrent load test runs (10 simultaneous duplicate requests each): 30/30 requests returned clean `200`s, stock decremented correctly every time.

+**2. Circuit breaker fallback bug (`order-service`)** With `inventory-service` stopped, the circuit breaker correctly tripped `OPEN` (confirmed via `actuator/health` state transitions), but requests were still taking ~940ms each — not the near-instant fail expected once a breaker is open.
+Root cause: the fallback method was catching the breaker's rejection and re-throwing it as a different exception type, which the retry logic didn't recognize as "already handled" — so it retried anyway, paying the full backoff delay for no reason.

+An initial hypothesis (a second, competing circuit breaker from Spring Cloud OpenFeign layered on top of Resilience4j's) was tested and ruled out — both configurations gave statistically indistinguishable latency (~940ms either way).
+The actual fix was adding the fallback's exception type to retry's `ignore-exceptions`.
+Verified via controlled experiments (3 runs × 10 requests, circuit-open state confirmed via actuator before each run): latency dropped from ~940ms to ~40–80ms, with zero overlap between any before/after measurement.

 ## Running it

 ### Option A: Docker Compose (everything, one command)